niklases/PyPEF/README.md

 python3 -m pip install -r requirements.txt
 ```

-Note that the package [Ray](https://github.com/ray-project/ray) that we use for parallelization of the model validation routine does not yet fully support [running on Windows](https://docs.ray.io/en/latest/installation.html#windows-support) and does not need to be used when running on a single core (no `--parallel`flag).
+Note that the package [Ray](https://github.com/ray-project/ray) which we use for parallelizing sequence encoding and model validation of AAindices on the test set, is in beta status for [Windows](https://docs.ray.io/en/latest/installation.html#windows-support).

 Now, after installing required packages, you should be able to directly run pypef in your preferred command-line interface (see running example).